What is Talbot Goes Purple?

 What does the project entail?

-The project promotes education and awareness, including the creation of purple clubs in our middle and high schools, through which students learn they do not need drugs or alcohol to meet life’s challenges.
+The project promotes education and awareness, including purple clubs and activities in our schools, through which students learn they do not need drugs or alcohol to meet life’s challenges.
 The project also encourages the ‘new conversation’ between teens and parents, one that includes messages that prescription painkillers aren’t safe to use recreationally.